serebrov/serebrov.github.io-hugo/content/posts/2024-10-21-git-rebase-over-rebased-branch.md

 It is often useful to split a large change into several smaller branches and create smaller PRs which are easier to understand and review.
 This approach is also called "stacked branches" or "stacked pull requests".

-The problem with this approach is that a modification of the eariler branch will require rebasing all branches created from it.
+The problem with this approach is that a modification of the earlier branch will require rebasing all branches created from it.

 <!-- more -->